Maximize returns.

 (Source: Corporate Finance Institute)

-Using the internal rate of return formula, we can calculate the IRR for the property purchased for cash and using financing:
+Using the internal rate of return formula, some mathematicians (and Excel) can calculate the IRR for the property as if it was purchased for cash (unlevered IRR) and with financing (levered IRR):

 While the IRR calculation is a good formula to calculate the potential return from a rental property, it’s also one of the most complicated.